zeroc-ice/ice-demos/csharp/README.md

 ### Build Requirements

-In order to build Ice for .NET sample programs, you need all of the following:

- - a supported version of Visual Studio
+In order to build Ice for .NET sample programs, you need a supported version of Visual Studio.
- - the [Ice Builder for Visual Studio][3]

 ### Building the demos using NuGet packages: